halcyonmobile/react-take-home-exercise/README.md

 - 591d4c5ee607d - feat: update task status filter buttons
   - create a shared button component with variants and receiving a children node

+- f85fa6607e92f - feat: delete SOLVED, new task fixed
+  - SOLVED - Task Deletion Issue.
+Use the callback form from setState to filter the current data and remove the task with the id.
+  - Generate a new item with the correct new id

 ## Evaluation Criteria